 The Feynman technique is a useful tool for mastering hard to understand concepts.
 Its simplicity makes it widely applicable to scientific topics as well as everyday learning challenges.
 Increase your creativity, productivity, and knowledge by making it your preferred learning tool.

 What study technique’s do you use when getting ready for a IT certification exam? or even getting ready to give a presentation to a local user group.
-Let me know in the comments below and thanks for reading.
+Let me know on Twitter and thanks for reading.